What is an equipment maintenance log?

 It takes at least a handful of key equipment to keep a plant operational.
 It is unimaginable how much time and effort goes into maintenance activities for each asset annually.
 Compounded by the total number of equipment and combined years of operation, documentation of maintenance tasks can easily get out of hand without a systematic process for tracking activities.

-Maintenance activities are invaluable to maximizing an asset’s life span.
+Maintenance activities are invaluable in maximizing an asset’s life span.
 To help make sure that maintenance tasks are done diligently, records in the form of maintenance logs need to be created and updated.

 By keeping maintenance activities well-documented, the whole organization is kept up to speed on the status of an asset.
 Being aware of the current condition of the assets is a step towards improving the overall plant performance and ensuring safe working conditions.